vbe0201/google-ctf-2020/hardware/avr/README.md

      39c:	80 93 8c 06 	sts	0x068C, r24	;  0x80068c
 ```

 So first, interrupt delivery is being disabled through `cli`.
-All interrupts that happen after this (such as a timer overflow) would be stored for later.
+All interrupts that happen after this (such as a timer overflows) would be stored for later.
 Then, the value of `0` is being loaded into `r24` as the argument to the `timer_on_off` function at address `0x17e`, which is being called after that.
 Then we have the `sei`, which re-enables the interrupt delivery - AFTER the next instruction - which loads `1` into `r24`.
-However, it will take the instruction
+However, it would take the instruction
-after that too, which stores the contents of `r24` to location `0x80068C`, our `logged_in` variable, that is.
+after that too, which stores the contents of `r24` to location `0x80068C`, our `logged_in` variable, that is, for the counter to to copy our data.

 To conclude, `sei` would have to execute the next **2** instructions to set `logged_in` to `1`.
 And if a counter overflow happened to be in the interrupt queue,
 it would execute the following code piece of code.